IIIF/api/source/presentation/4.0/model.md

 Language _SHOULD_ be associated with strings that are intended to be displayed to the user for the `label` and `summary` properties, plus the `label` and `value` properties of the `metadata` and `requiredStatement` objects.
 This construction is called a Language Map in the [JSON-LD specification](https://www.w3.org/TR/json-ld11/#language-maps).

 The values of these properties _MUST_ be JSON objects, with the keys being the [BCP 47][org-bcp-47] language code for the language, or if the language is either not known or the string does not have a language, then the key _MUST_ be the string `none`.
 The locale, script and other subtags _MAY_ be included.
-Clients _SHOULD_ process subtags when comparing the values with the user's provided preferences, however _MAY_ simply reduce all tags down to just the language, discarding everything after the first hyphen, and display all matching values.
+Clients _SHOULD_ process subtags when comparing the values with the user's provided preferences, however they _MAY_ simply reduce all tags down to just the language, discarding everything after the first hyphen, and display all matching values.
 The associated values _MUST_ be arrays of strings, where each item is the content in the given language.

 {% include api/code_header.html %}
 ``` json-doc